kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/03-user-authorization-in-graphql/15-make-addgenealogy-stateful.md

 ```

 ## Set state
-* when fields are filled in we'll set the state we'll use [brackets] to dynamically update the property based on the name of the input that we are typing in as well as the corresponding value
+* When fields are filled in we'll set the `state` we'll use [brackets] to dynamically update the property based on the `name` of the input that we are typing in as well as the corresponding `value`

 ## Test
-* Use react dev tools to view AddGenealogy component
+* Use react dev tools to view `AddGenealogy` component
 * Type in fields and watch the state populate with the value typed in the fields

 `AddGenealogy`